RonMcKay/OODRetrieval/README.md

 For all other cases you have to do the following:

 1. Write a [PyTorch dataset class](https://pytorch.org/docs/1.3.1/data.html?highlight=dataset#torch.utils.data.Dataset)
 for your dataset.
-The class should have an attribute called `label_mapping` containing a dictionary mapping for ground truth ids that returns a tuple `(class_name, class_rgb_color)` with `class_name` being a string depicting the name of the class and `class_rgb_color` being a tuple containing the RGB color for this class.
-RGB values should be in the range [0, 255].
 The `__getitem__` of your dataset class should return three elements in the following order:
 `(image, ground_truth, path_to_image)`.
-If you do not have ground truth information for your data you can just return a tensor of zeros that has the same size as the image.
+If you do not have ground truth information for your data you can just return a tensor of zeros that has the same spatial size as the image.
 The `__init__` method of your class should also accept the keyword `transform` and apply it to the image data.
-This ensures that the correct mean and standard deviation for normalization is applied to the data. (see `src/datasets` for examples) Additionally if you specify your own training dataset the class has to provide the attribute `pred_mapping` which maps training class ids to the same tuple format as the `label_mapping`.
+This ensures that the correct mean and standard deviation for normalization is applied to the data. (see `src/datasets` for examples) Additionally if you specify your own training dataset the class has to provide the attribute `pred_mapping` containing a dictionary mapping for predicted class ids that returns a tuple `(class_name, class_rgb_color)` with `class_name` being a string depicting the name of the class and `class_rgb_color` being a tuple containing the RGB color for this class.
+RGB values should be in the range [0, 255].
+If you also want to including some ground truth information you can provide a `label_mapping` attribute which contains a similar mapping as the `pred_mapping` attribute but for all available ground truth classes.
+There are `pred_mapping` **and** `label_mapping` attributes as the set of predicted classes can differ from the total available set of classes.

 2. Update the named tuple `datasets` within the `configuration.py` file.
 You have to supply the name of your dataset, the module_name, the class name of your PyTorch dataset class as well as a dictionary containing optional keyword